SparkPost/support-docs/cypress/content/momentum/1st-level/relative-link-test.md

 description: 'This is to verify that relative linking in current directory works as expected'
 ---

 Does it work?
-Idk, but I hope so!
+I hope so!